 - 2) The shipping industry has the option to use shore-based facilities to comply with applicable discharge standards/regulations.
-However, collaborative efforts thus far among international, U.S. federal, and state (including California) regulators and the shipping industry to implement discharge standards have focused on the use of shipboard ballast water treatment systems as the preferred method to enable vessel compliance with applicable standards. - 3) Lacking a regulatory mandate and economic demand to develop shore-based facilities, treatment technology manufacturers have allocated available resources and research to the development of shipboard treatment systems.
+However, collaborative efforts thus far among international, U.S. federal, and state (including California) regulators and the shipping industry to implement discharge standards have focused on the use of BWMS as the preferred method to enable vessel compliance with applicable standards. - 3) Lacking a regulatory mandate and economic demand to develop shore-based facilities, treatment technology manufacturers have allocated available resources and research to the development of shipboard treatment systems.